Course type: Undergraduate/Extended Masters course

 - During your study, you can take advantage of our strong partnerships with affiliated healthcare institutions and industry.

 - You will benefit from the expertise of our clinical tutors, have regular access to patients, and use the resources of our clinical skills and simulation laboratories.

 - Our School of Medicine has a reputation as one of the most progressive in Australia.
 Located within the Flinders Medical Centre, it provides a cooperative, supportive environment that enables you to work in small groups while undertaking problem-based learning (PBL) and building your hands-on clinical skills.

 All medical students must be registered with the Medical Board of Australia, which has responsibility for ensuring that all persons permitted to practice medicine in Australia should be fit and proper persons to maintain professional standards.

 The student register is maintained by the Australian Health Practitioner Regulation Agency (AHPRA).
 Students in the Bachelor of Clinical Sciences, Doctor of Medicine will register once they commence the Doctor of Medicine component of the course.

-Domestic students: This pathway to Medicine is open to school leavers and to those applicants who do not have an academic record of study at University.
+Prerequisites: This pathway to Medicine is open to school leavers who have completed Year 12 (or equivalent) and who do not have an academic record of study at higher education level.

 Flinders also offers a range of special access schemes.